Northwestern Congolian lowland forests

-The Northwestern Congolian lowland forests is a tropical moist broadleaf forest ecoregion that spans Cameroon, Gabon, the Republic of Congo, the Central African Republic and a minuscule part of the Democratic Republic of the Congo.
+The Northwestern Congolian lowland forests (French: Forêts de plaine du nord-ouest du Congo) is a tropical moist broadleaf forest ecoregion that spans Cameroon, Gabon, the Republic of Congo, the Central African Republic and a minuscule part of the Democratic Republic of the Congo.
 It forms part of the larger Congolian rainforests region in Central Africa.
 The region is noteworthy for very high levels of species richness and endemism.
 It is home to a core population of the critically endangered Western lowland gorilla (Gorilla gorilla gorilla).
 There are also large populations of forest elephants.

 Location and description

 The ecoregion is located in western central Africa, across the meeting of Cameroon, Gabon, Republic of Congo, and the Central African Republic (CAR).
 It stretches 500 km west-to-east and 700 km north-to south, set back 250 km from the Gulf of Guinea.
 Mean elevation is 530 meters, ranging from 79 meters to 1,451 meters.
 The highest areas are in the Chaillu Mountains of south Gabon and the Republic of Congo in the south.
 Much of the terrain sits on a heavily leached red oxisols.
 The region is heavily forested and sparsely populated.

 The surrounding ecoregions are the Congolian coastal forests to the west, the Northern Congolian forest–savanna mosaic to the north, the Western Congolian forest–savanna mosaic to the south, and the Western Congolian swamp forests to the east.